lokeshinumpudi/ai-mixer/README.md

 ### Adding New Models

 The platform uses the [AI SDK Gateway](https://sdk.vercel.ai/docs/ai-sdk-gateway) for easy provider integration.
 Add new models by updating the configuration in `lib/constants.ts` and `lib/ai/providers.ts`.
+The system automatically handles model capabilities, access control, and user tier restrictions.

 ## Artifacts System